-Contributed by: Mount Desert Island Historical Society Date: 1886 - 1889 Location: Mount Desert; Boston; Cambridge Media: in on paper, book
+Contributed by: Mount Desert Island Historical Society Date: 1886 - 1889 Location: Mount Desert; Boston; Cambridge Media: book, Ink on paper

 For one hundred years, Acadia National Park has captured the American imagination and stood as the most recognizable symbol of Maine’s important natural history and identity.
 This exhibit highlights Maine Memory content relating to Acadia and Mount Desert Island.

 The history of the region now known as Maine did not begin at statehood in 1820.
 What was Maine before it was a state?
 How did Maine separate from Massachusetts?
 How has the Maine we experience today been shaped by thousands of years of history?

 The Champlain Society Champlain Society Camp Pemetic, Mount Desert Island, 1881Item Contributed byMount Desert Island Historical Society…

 … Society by Catherine Schmitt Creation of the Champlain Society Champlain Society, Mount Desert Island, 1881Item Contributed byMount Desert…